• Home

 While all three streams have pros and cons concerning the CLAT syllabus, the choice primarily concerns individual interests and strengths.

 Each stream has its own set of advantages when it comes to CLAT.
-However, considering the overall alignment with the CLAT syllabus, Arts/Humanities seems to have a slight edge.
+However, considering the overall alignment with the CLAT syllabus, Arts/Humanities has a slight edge.

 The comprehensive reading skills, a deeper understanding of societal issues, and exposure to historical and contemporary events make Arts/Humanities the most favourable choice for CLAT aspirants.